fpsvogel/reading/doc/parsed-output.md

 Now that we've seen how the reading log CSV file should be formatted, let's take a look at what output the Reading gem gives after parsing it.

 In each of the two output examples below, I've copied the item template in `Config#default_config[:item][:template]` in [config.rb](https://github.com/fpsvogel/reading/blob/main/lib/reading/config.rb) and added to it the information that is parsed from the example.
-Just keep in mind that the parsed output is converted from Hashes to Structs, but the examples have Hashes because they're easier to show.
+(In reality these "empty" parts are left out of the parsed data.)

 ### Example: book